Here’s a list of five different types, or schools, of yoga disciplines;

 - Samana (digestion and assimilation)

-The ancient concept of Prana is described in many early Hindu texts, such as the Upanishads and Vedas.
-One of the earliest references to Prana is from the 3,000-year-old Chandogya Upanishad, but many other Upanishads also make use of the concept, including the Katha, Mundaka and Prasna Upanishads.
-The concept is elaborated upon in great detail in the practices and literature of haṭha yoga, tantra, and Ayurveda.
+The ancient concept of prana is in many early Hindu texts, such as the Upanishads and Vedas.
+One of the earliest references to prana is from the 3,000 year-old Chandogya Upanishad, but many other Upanishads use the concept, including the Katha, Mundaka, and Prasna Upanishads.
+Moreover, the idea is elaborated upon in great detail in the practices and literature of haṭha yoga, tantra, and Ayurveda.

-The practice of pranayama is used to balance the flow of prana within the body.
+The practice of pranayama is to balance the flow of prana within the body.

-In yoga, pranayama is a practice breathing techniques.
-Some pranayama techniques are designed to cleanse the energetic channels.
-They are called nadis allowing for greater movement of Prana.
-Other techniques are designed to reduce the breath to Samadhi, and bring awareness to specific areas of the physical body.
+In yoga, pranayama is a practice breathing technique.
+Some pranayama techniques are to cleanse the energetic channels.
+Thus, they allow for a more significant movement of prana.
+Other methods are to reduce the breath to Samadhi and bring awareness to specific areas of the physical body.

-In ayurveda and therapeutic yoga pranayama may also be utilized for any number of tasks including to affect mood and aid in digestion.
+In Ayurveda and therapeutic yoga, pranayama may also be for any number of tasks, including to affect mood and aid indigestion.

-The true meaning of Pranayama, according to Patanjali, the founder of Yoga philosophy, is “the gradual cessation of breathing, the discontinuance of inhalation and exhalation”.
+According to Patanjali, the true meaning of pranayama, the founder of Yoga philosophy, is “the gradual cessation of breathing, the discontinuance of inhalation and exhalation.”

 Yoga typically combines physical postures, breathing exercises, and meditation or relaxation.
-Researchers are studying how yoga may be used to help improve health and to learning more about its safe use.
+Researchers are studying how yoga can help improve health and learning more about its safe use.

 Here are 20 yoga poses with links to the corresponding Youtube (short) video

-Sweating while doing stretching and postures tends to remove toxins that might otherwise be difficult to detox from the body.
+Sweating while stretching and postures tend to remove toxins that might otherwise be difficult to detox from the body.
 The warmer atmosphere tends to make it easier to relax tense muscles and tendons.
-The warmer environment tends to help open up air passages and make breathing easier.
+In addition, the warmer environment tends to help open up air passages and make breathing easier.

 With regular practice and just a little discipline, yoga can help people lose weight and tone their bodies.
-Its meditative aspects inspire a calm sense of well-being that can carry into other aspects of life as well.
-Whether it’s to strengthen the body, to unplug from the stress of day-to-day life or to increase energy and focus, yoga is an effective mix of exercise and meditation.
+In addition, its meditative aspects inspire a calm sense of well-being that can carry into other aspects of life.
+Whether it’s to strengthen the body, unplug from the stress of day-to-day life, or increase energy and focus, yoga is a compelling mix of exercise and meditation.